Upon Arrival

 Attend the International Graduate Student Orientation (Optional)

 The Division of Global Engagement coordinates an international orientation for all incoming international students.
 Incoming international graduate students are not required to attend, but are encouraged to attend if available.
-More information is available here
+View the ISSS website for more information.

 Back to Top